Atharva-Deshmukh/ui-automation-project/Readme.md

 its easy to add them in javascript since inside e2e.js, commands.js is already there.
 But to add the custom commands in typescript is challenging one.
 Hence I had reconfigured this project in fully typescript mode.

+write custom commands inside commands.ts and also declare their namespace there itself. import the commands.ts file inside e2e.ts

 _________________________________________________
 GIT COMMANDS USED:
 _________________________________________________